Metabolic control analysis: Control equations

 That is all the control (or sensitivity) is on the first step.
-This situation represents the classic rate-limiting step that is frequently mentioned in text books.
+This situation represents the classic rate-limiting step that is frequently mentioned in textbooks.
 The flux through the pathway is completely dependent on the first step.
 Under these conditions, no other step in the pathway can affect the flux.
 The effect is however dependent on the complete insensitivity of the first step to its product.
 Such a situation is likely to be rare in real pathways.
 In fact the classic rate limiting step has almost never been observed experimentally.
 Instead, a range of limitingness is observed, with some steps having more limitingness (control) than others.

 We can also derive the concentration control coefficients for the simple two step pathway:

 Three step pathway

 Consider the simple three step pathway:

 where $X_o$ and $X_1$ are fixed boundary species, the control equations for this pathway can be derived in a similar manner to the simple two step pathway although it is somewhat more tedious.